DataDog/apigentools/docs/cli.md

 `-g GENERATED_CODE_DIR, --generated-code-dir GENERATED_CODE_DIR` | Path to directory where the generated source code is. | `APIGENTOOLS_GENERATED_CODE_DIR` | `generated`
 `-h, --help` | Show help message and exit.
 `--no-cache` | Build test image with `--no-cache` option. | `APIGENTOOLS_TEST_BUILD_NO_CACHE` | `False`

+## `apigentools list-languages`

+Provide a list of the supported langauges for this spec.
+These languages can be directly passed to the `--languages` flag of the supported commands.